 Why is live edge wood so expensive, anyway?

-If you’ve been considering buying a piece of live-edge wood furniture, you may have noticed that the prices can be quite high.
+If you’ve been considering buying a piece of live-edge wood furniture, you may have noticed that the prices can be pretty high.
 But what makes this type of wood so expensive?

 You know what they say; you get what you pay for.
-And if you’re looking at live edge console tables, dining tables, coffee tables, or something else and they seem cheap, the craftsmanship might not be up to par.
+And if you’re looking at live edge dining tables, console tables, coffee tables, or something else and they seem cheap, the craftsmanship might not be up to par.

-Here’s a look at some of the reasons why live-edge pieces cost more than traditional furniture.
+Here’s a look at why live-edge pieces cost more than traditional furniture.

 What is Live Edge Wood?

 Live edge wood furniture is created by using naturally curved wood pieces to make items like tables, headboards, wall decor, and so much more.
-Live edge furnishings are gaining popularity because the natural curves of the wood create very unique designs for each individual piece.
+Live edge furnishings are gaining popularity because the wood’s natural curves create unique designs for each piece.

-Since each tree grows in different ways, no two live edge pieces are ever exactly alike.
+Since each tree grows differently, no two live edge pieces are identical.
 This also makes most live-edge wood pieces completely one-of-a-kind.

 What Makes Live Edge Wood More Expensive?